AmoebeLabs/swiss-army-knife-card-manual/docs/tools/segarc-tool.md

 ---
 template: main.html
-title: The advanced Segmented Arc tool
+title: Advanced Segmented Arc tool
 description: The segmented arc tool is an advanced and multi-part complex tool.
 You can apply CSS styling, user interactions and animations on this tool.
 tags:
   - Tools